arieslab/TSVizzEvolution/README.md

 ## Tool Execution

-To run the TSVizzEvolution tool, simply download the available jar (TSVizzEvolution.jar) and does not run any command prompt: java -jar TSVizzEvolution
+To run the TSVizzEvolution tool, simply download the available jar (TSVizzEvolution.jar) and does not run any command prompt: java -jar TSVizzEvolution.jar

 Some files generated for the Commons IO system's JNose tool are available at files_cvs_jnose.